-In This 1969 Joan Rivers Interview, Our Favorite Comedienne Gushes Over Her Summer in Fire Island
+In This 1969 Interview, Joan Rivers Gushes Over a Summer Spent in Fire Island

 We just stumbled upon this Joan Rivers interview from The Dick Cavett Show.
-In the interview, which originally aired on Sept.
-16, 1969, Rivers reveals that she used to vacation in one of America’s most well-known gay enclaves, Fire Island.
+In the interview —originally aired on Sept.
+16, 1969 — Rivers reveals that she used to vacation in one of America’s most well-known gay enclaves, Fire Island.

 “Only part of Fire Island is … peculiar,” he asks, and she responds without missing a beat, “the part above water.”